 The man was pacing around Dunkin Donuts in the long duration between ordering a gross breakfast sandwich and receiving it.
 When we made eye contact, I decided to air my grievance at this abhorrent human being.
 Little did he know he was in for a bout of social justice.

 “You know when you pay separately, you’re not really together,” I said to the man.
-Firm but non confrontational.
+Firm, but non confrontational.
 I wanted to give the man a chance to right his wrong.
 Sadly that was not to be.

-He looked bewildered at this long hair brightly dressed young chap who called him out on his nonsense.
+He looked bewildered at this long haired brightly dressed young chap who called him out on his nonsense.
 “It’s not a big deal,” he said to me, clearly showing that he has final say on my opinions.

 “Well, you ordered a sandwich which takes a couple of minutes to make,” I replied.
 Pausing for a second, I added, “I could have ordered and left in this amount of time.
 You sir, are a cutter.”

 Those words must have melted into his heart of stone for he did not respond.
 He walked to the other side of the Dunks, clearly saddened by his bruised ego.
 His wife stood a few feet away from her, possibly contemplating divorce after witnessing what the public perceives of the man she agreed to unite with in Holy matrimony.
 We’ll never know.

 I got an apology only from the employee, who hadn’t done anything to be sorry for and could not speak for the man, who declined to voice a further opinion of his actions.
 She and I have joked about the incident several times since.
 It’s good that laughter could come out of tragedy for I will never get those minutes back.
 I only hope that when I’m old and on my deathbed, thoughts of bacon, egg, and cheese’s are far from my mind.